ijzer/cwbot-ndy/doc/readme.txt

 If you are using Ubuntu Linux, an Upstart configuration file is included in the doc folder.
 Simply copy this into your /etc/init folder and reboot, or use "sudo service cwbot start" to start the service.
+You will need to edit the path to the cwbot.py file in a text editor.
 If your Linux distribution does not include Upstart, you will have to set up your own init.d or systemd script.

-If you're using Linux, you can delete the w32service.py file.
+If you're using Linux, you can also delete the w32service.py file, which is only used for Windows.

 1Aii.
 On Windows